Hardee's: History

-At the end of the 1960s, the corporation operated nearly 200 restaurants in the Midwest and Southwestern U.S., as well as its first international locations in West Germany.
+At the end of the 1960s, the corporation operated nearly 200 restaurants in the Midwest and Southeastern U.S., as well as its first international locations in West Germany.
 Around this same time, Hardee's began an expansion into the mid-Atlantic states, notably Southeastern Pennsylvania, southern New Jersey, and Delaware.
 The expansion was done via the franchisee Hardee Northern, Inc, which was a subsidiary of Acme Markets, a prominent grocery store chain based in Philadelphia.

 Hardee's purchased Sandy's in 1972.
 During the mid-and-late 1970s, Hardee's saw rapid chain growth and high profits on the strength of its two key sandwiches: the "Big Twin" and the "Big Deluxe".
 Another acquisition occurred in the late 1970s when Hardee's purchased the Utah-based burger chain Dee's Drive-In.
+In 1977; following a test run at a Virginia Beach location owned by longtime Hardee's franchise operator Boddie-Noell Enterprises, Hardee's introduced its breakfast menu and its Made from Scratch breakfast biscuits nationwide.

 Hardee's was purchased by Canadian company Imasco Limited in 1981.
 In 1982, General Foods sold Burger Chef to Imasco for $44 million.
 Imasco converted many locations to Hardee's restaurants and let franchises and locations near existing Hardee's locations convert to other brands.
 Remaining restaurants that did not convert to Hardee's or new names and branding simply closed.

 A new management team, in the early 1980s, seeking to cut costs, changed the signature burger recipe and eliminated the flagship menu item, the Big Twin.
 The Big Deluxe continued to be offered throughout the 1990s.

 For a few years after acquiring the Roy Rogers Restaurants fast food chain in the early 1990s, Hardee's outlets sold fried chicken prepared using the popular Roy Rogers Restaurant recipe hoping it could compete with KFC.
 In addition to Roy Rogers, Hardee's also owned Rax Roast Beef for a period of time and sold roast beef sandwiches throughout the Hardee's system.

-In April 1997, CKE Restaurants Holdings, Inc., the parent company of Carl's Jr., bought Hardee's from Imasco for $327 million.
-The merger created a chain of 3,828 restaurants – 3,152 Hardee's outlets in 40 states and 10 foreign countries and 676 Carl's Jr. outlets primarily in California.